oldfatcrab/PSYCH256/README.md

 ### <a id="#3A1"></a>Overview

 - **Logic**: the study of arguments
-    - Assess their strength
+    - Assess their **strength** - when should we be convinced by an argument and when should we not be convinced?
-    - Represent their content and form
+    - Represent their **content** and **form** for assessment of the strength
 - Example: Does the Bear Patrol work?
     - Homer: Not a bear in sight.
 The Bear Patrol must be working like a charm.
     - Lisa: That's specious reasoning, Dad.
     - Homer: Thank you, dear.
     - Lisa: By your logic I could claim that this rock keeps tigers away.
 - What problems are there with Homer's argument?
+    - It is Homer's knowledge about bears, the **content** of the argument, that is the problem with his logic.
+    - Homer is relying on an undependable **form** of argument.
 - The strength of the argument rests on its form and the reasons given
 - Introduction to modern symbolic logic
     - Propositional logic